rramos/rramos.github.io.src/source/_posts/Created-rramos-github-io.md

 Gona try this one out.

 So first things first, hosting.
-I'm cheap bastard so i don't have coold domain yet and i just need some git repo for the blog.
+I'm cheap bastard so i don't have cool domain yet, and i just need some git repo for the blog.

 Lets stick with [GitHub Pages](https://pages.github.com/) there git service is pretty owesome so lets try this one out.